Tclack88/AIMusic/README.md

 Apologies:

 This repo is kind of blank.
 It's a bit of a mess and split with another [here](https://github.com/Tclack88/Machine-Learning-Projects/tree/master/GenerateMusic_NeuralNetwork_Incomplete).
 I intend to move some of that code over after I make improvements to the algorithm.
 A blog post on the failed first attempt can be found [here](https://tclack88.github.io/blog/code/personal/2019/08/15/music-generation-fail.html)

+## Musical Note Detection
+Needed this for a mechanical system deign project.
+Categorically it seems like it might belong well here, so I'm clustering it here for maybe later.

+In short it records 3 seconds of audio from your microphone, then parses the output (from a fast fourier transform) to determine what note it is.
+It was always detecting C0 (maybe some low frequency from my computer and the closest frequency match is C0), so that's filtered out.
+Be warned if you're looking to detect that note.
+I then take the results, remove the octave (e.g. D4 -> D).
+The result is actually a list of notes over the interval, so I just return the most likely note based on percentage.

+Much of the code was shamelessly stolen/adapted from [here](https://github.com/AyushKaul/Musical-Note-detection) (AyushKaul's github repo)